Best Espresso Machines Under $500 in 2026

 Budget espresso machines under $500 including Gaggia Classic Pro and Breville Bambino Plus on modern kitchen counter

 Today's budget espresso machines under $500 deliver features once exclusive to prosumer models.
 From the legendary Gaggia Classic Pro with its commercial 58mm portafilter to the ultra-compact Breville Bambino Plus with 3-second heat-up, you no longer need to sacrifice quality for affordability.
 I've tested 8 top machines to help you find the perfect entry-level espresso maker for your needs.
+For a broader look at all price ranges, see our full best home espresso machines comparison.

 Complete Comparison: All 8 Machines Under $500